Sams213/Sams213/README.md

 - 🔭 I’m currently studying Computer science
 - 💬 Ask me about anything, i'll try to help you
-- ⚡ Fun fact: im a football refferee
+- ⚡ Fun fact: im a football referee